XPMUser/XPMUser.github.io/README.md

  - Pdenot1.50.0 (1.46.2) | The Rebalanced Battles Mod is a no-go!?

-   This also supports modpacks, but the rebalanced battles mod due to crashes.
-Like in some versions, you can't walk in 2014-2016's Bonfire Spire due to too many zeros in game.min.js.
+   This also supports modpacks except for the rebalanced battles mod due to crashes during the battle.
 The only mods I recommend using are Walk Speed and Fast Game Speed.

  - Pde1.51.0 (1.51.0) | 2017-2022's Avatar!